Rushit16102004/Movie-recommender/README.md

 Ensure you have the following data files in the specified locations:

 -   `Movie-recommender-front-end/movie_dick.pkl`
--   `Movie-recommender-front-end/movies.pkl`
 -   `Movie-recommender-front-end/similarity.pkl`
+-   `Movie-recommender-front-end/user_profiles.db`
 -   `data/tmdb_5000_credits.csv`
 -   `data/tmdb_5000_movies.csv`

-These files are crucial for the recommendation engine and genre filtering.
+These files are crucial for the recommendation engine.
 If you don't have them, you might need to generate them using the `movie-recommender.ipynb` notebook or obtain them from the original source.

 ## Running the Application